tateisu/konaResource/README.md

 # konaResource

-`konaResource` provides embed resource for Linux/x64 Kotlin/Native executables.
+`konaResource` provides embedded resources for Linux/x64 Kotlin/Native executables.
-- `plugin` is Gradle plugin that update embed resource.
+- `plugin` is a Gradle plugin that updates embedded resources.
-- `common` contains the KonaArchive archive format and the library to read embedded resources.
+- `common` contains the KonaArchive format and the library for reading embedded resources.
-- `sample1` is sample project that uses `plugin` and `common`
+- `sample1` is a sample project that uses `plugin` and `common`.
-- `cli` is cli tool for KonaArchive archive format.
+- `cli` is a CLI tool for the KonaArchive format.

-## 利用時のビルド設定
+## Build Configuration

 ```
 plugins {
     alias(libs.plugins.kotlinMultiplatform)
-    // konaResource プラグインを追加
+    // Add the konaResource plugin
     id("jp.juggler.konaResource") version "..."
 }
 kotlin {
     sourceSets {
         linuxX64Main.dependencies {
-            // konaResource common モジュールの追加
+            // Add the konaResource common module
             implementation("jp.juggler.konaResource:common:...")
         }
     }
 }
-// 圧縮設定やリソースフォルダの指定
+// Specify compression settings and resource directories
 konaResource{
-    // LZ4圧縮パラメータ。全てデフォルト値ありで、指定は必須ではない
+    // LZ4 compression parameters.
+All parameters have default values and are optional.
-    // LZ4F compression level。0 はデフォルト高速圧縮、正数は LZ4HC、負数は fast acceleration
+    // LZ4F compression level.
+0 is the default fast compression, positive values use LZ4HC, and negative values use fast acceleration.
     lz4CompressionLevel = 0
     lz4BlockSizeID = 1MB
     lz4BlockMode = "LZ4F_blockLinked"